vovoid/vsxu-com/support.md

                 <h1>Support</h1>
             </header>
             <p>
-                "Please help, my Percutor-fluxxomat is singing 'Oh la la and a bucket of bacon!' and is dancing in a circle!"<br/>
+                <i> - "Please help, my Percutor-fluxxomat is singing 'Oh la la and a bucket of bacon!' and is dancing in a circle!"</i><br/>
-                <i>Didn't know it could do that...
+                <i> - Didn't know it could do that...
 Did you try restarting it?</i>
             </p>

             <h2>FAQ</h2>